docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-trusted-images-for-ci.md

 subsection.
 Select the checkbox to enable content trust and in the select box that appears, select the "CI" team we have just created.
 Save the settings.

-This policy will require that every image that referenced in a `docker pull`, `docker run`, or `docker service create` must be signed by a key corresponding to a member of the "CI" team.
+This policy will require that every image that referenced in a `docker image pull`, `docker container run`, or `docker service create` must be signed by a key corresponding to a member of the "CI" team.
 In this case, the only member is the "jenkins" user.

 ## Create keys for the Jenkins user